What is Physiotherapy?

 Areas covered by the Community service:

-Musculoskeletal Physiotherapy Outpatient service
+Musculoskeletal Physiotherapy Outpatient Service

-Spring 2013 press release Outpatient physiotherapy clinics see mainly musculoskeletal problems, these are symptoms arising from the soft tissues (muscles), joints and bones.
+Outpatient physiotherapy clinics see mainly musculoskeletal problems, these are symptoms arising from the soft tissues (muscles), joints and bones.
 The physiotherapists provide bio-mechanical assessment, diagnosis, advice/information and treatment planning.
 Therapeutic modalities include: exercise based programmes, mobilisation / manipulation techniques, acupuncture and articular joint injections.

 Self-referral is when you, the patient, contact the Physiotherapy department directly without visiting or consulting your GP or hospital first.
 Click to view statistics showing the increasing percentage of self- referrals.